The wave maps equation and Brownian paths: Introduction

 where $\mathcal{Z}$ is a normalization constant and $\omega^n$ is the $n$-fold wedge product of $\omega$.

 \begin{gibbs} Prove the existence of the Gibbs measure and its invariance under the Hamiltonian flow. \end{gibbs}

 In the following, we only discuss proofs of invariance, and refer to aspects regarding the existence of the Gibbs measure to \cite{ADC21,GJ87,GH21}.
-To fix ideas, we further restrict our discussion to the (renormalized) periodic defocusing nonlinear Schrödinger equation (NLS), which is given by
+To fix ideas, we further restrict our discussion to the (renormalized) periodic defocusing nonlinear Schrödinger equation (NLS).
+In dimension $d=2$, it is given by\footnote{In dimension $d=1$, the renormalization in \eqref{intro:eq-NLS} is not necessary.}

 Here, $\lcol |\phi|^{p-1} \phi \rcol$ denotes the Wick-ordering of $ |\phi|^{p-1} \phi$.
 Inspired by Lebowitz-Rose-Speer~\cite{LRS88}, the seminal work of Bourgain \cite{B94} solved the Gibbs measure problem for the (NLS) in dimension $d=1$.
 In later work \cite{B96}, Bourgain also solved this problem for (NLS) with $(d,p)=(2,3)$, i.e., the cubic nonlinear Schrödinger equation in two dimensions.
 The main difficulties in \cite{B96} stem from the low regularity of the initial data.
 Let $\phi_0$ be a random sample from the corresponding Gibbs measure.
 In particular, it holds almost surely that $\phi_0 \in H^s_x(\mathbb{T}^2)\backslash L_x^2(\mathbb{T}^2)$ for all $s<0$.
 Since the deterministic critical regularity of (NLS) with $(d,p)=(2,3)$ is given by $s=0$, the initial value problem with $\phi(0)=\phi_0$ cannot be solved using only deterministic arguments.
 In order to utilize probabilistic cancellations, Bourgain wrote the solution as